 These scientific findings also suggested that alcohol increases the absorption of meth and its metabolite, amphetamine, however, it does not make the body eliminate the drug faster.
 The faster a drug is absorbed, the greater the likelihood of dependence and overdose.

-When a person abuses these drugs, they could overdose from one or both substances.
+When a person uses these drugs, they could overdose from one or both substances.
 Signs of overdose could include a combination of symptoms caused by each drug or new symptoms.

 Signs and side effects of a meth overdose: